Layou FC

-Layou Football CLub is a football club in Layou St Vincent and the Grenadines.
+Layou Football Club is a football club in Layou, St Vincent and the Grenadines.

 They currently play in the NLA Premier League.

 History

 Layou FC was founded in 2010 in New York City by natives of Layou.
-The club has recently become a well known force in Vincentian Football by winning the ALL Leewards Football Competition and becoming runners up in the 2012 SVGFF Inter-League Championship.
+The club has recently become a well known force in Vincentian football by winning the ALL Leewards Football Competition and becoming runners up in the 2012 Saint Vincent and the Grenadines Football Federation (SVGFF) Inter-League Championship.